 We pay customary rating fees to rating agencies DBRS Limited ("DBRS"), Standard & Poor's ("S&P") and Moody's Investor Service ("Moody's") and provide them with confidential, in-depth information to support the credit rating process.
-During the last two years, no payments were made to the aforementioned credit rating organisations in respect of any other services provided to Superior.
+We also pay fees to S&P for a yearly ESG Diagnostic study.
+In addition, we pay fees to IHS Markit and Ipreo Holdings for certain shareholder surveillance and targeting services.
+IHS Markit and Ipreo Holdings were acquired by S&P in 2022.